tchan1002/mmba-drift-protocol/README.md

 *This is Toby and his copilot, "Atlas".*

-*I owe some part of this to Dr. Awh and Dr. Vogel's course, PSYC 33830 Attention and Working Memory, which I took spring of my third year at UChicago.*
+*I owe some part of this to Dr. Awh and Dr. Vogel's course, PSYC 33830 Attention and Working Memory, which I took spring of my third year at UChicago, 2025*